-Vaccine hopes dashed: Reserve was already exhausted when Trump administration vowed to release it
+Vaccine reserve was already exhausted when Trump administration vowed to release it, dashing hopes of expanded access

 “States were shocked and surprised that they did not see an increase in their allocations, and when they asked for explanations, some of them were told there was not a large stockpile of second doses to draw from,”said an official working with numerous states on vaccination planning who spoke on the condition of anonymity to recount sensitive conversations.
 “They thought they were getting more doses and they planned for more doses and opened up to 65 and up, thinking they were getting more.”

+In an email that reached some state officials on Friday morning, Christopher Sharpsten, an Operation Warp Speed director, called it a “false rumor” that “the federal government was holding back vaccine doses in warehouses to guarantee a second/booster dose.”

+But it had been Azar who said Tuesday hat one of the changes being made in the government’s “next phase” of vaccination was that “we are releasing the entire supply we have for order by states, rather than holding second doses in physical reserve.”

 There was additional confusion.
-Another change in the distribution system announced Tuesday by Azar — making allocation of doses dependent on the pace of inoculations in the states — would not take effect for two weeks, he said Tuesday.
+Another change Azar announced this week – making allocation of doses dependent on how quickly states administer them – would not take effect for two weeks, he said.
 But Connecticut Gov. Ned Lamont, D, on Thursday tweeted that federal officials had notified the state that it would receive an additional 50,000 doses next week “as a reward for being among the fastest states” to get shots into arms.
 West Virginia, meanwhile, which is moving at the fastest clip based on CDC data, did not get any additional doses, said Holli Nelson, a spokeswoman for the state’s National Guard.

 In a sign that the incentive structure may not be long-lived, a senior Biden transition official, speaking on the condition of anonymity to address ongoing deliberations, said this week the team did not look kindly on a system that “punishes states.”